 Joined department: Spring 2017

 From August 2005 through July 2006, Dr. Turkstra was a Charles C. Chappelle Fellow at Purdue.
 For the three academic years spanning 2005-2008, he served as an Instructor for the School of Electrical and Computer Engineering.
 For seven years beginning June 2009, he was a full time Software Engineer with the HUBzero group in the Rosen Center for Advanced Computing at Purdue University.

-Dr. Turkstra is currently an Assistant Professor of the Practice in the Department of Computer Science at Purdue University.
-He serves on the Board of Directors for the not-for-profit Purdue Student Publishing Foundation (PSPF) as well as the Board of Directors for the Lafayette Citizens Band.
+Dr. Turkstra is currently an Associate Professor of the Practice in the Department of Computer Science at Purdue University.
+He serves on the Board of Directors for the not-for-profit Purdue Student Publishing Foundation (PSPF).
 He also enjoys occasionally dabbling in digital system design, serving as a consultant for a number of start-ups including Microfluidic Innovations, LLC.